 - Selling Proposition: It helps to have a unique selling proposition.
 In other words, how does your company differentiate itself from the competition?
 Knowing this is crucial to targeting your marketing materials and exploiting the weaknesses in your competition.

 As you develop your plan, don’t forget your company brand.
 That’s how you interact with customers and the public at large.
-It must align to whatever plan you want to execute and should be directing all your marketing materials.
+It must align with whatever plan you want to execute and should be directing all your marketing materials.

 - Website: This includes your website, which should reflect the marketing campaign or at least have a component dedicated to it.
 In fact, many will want to create a dedicated website for the marketing initiative, which will be part of your larger plan.